openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

    For more information, refer to the :doc:`Converting an Apache MXNet Model <openvino_docs_MO_DG_prepare_model_convert_model_Convert_Model_From_MxNet>` guide.

-5. Launch MO for a Caffe AlexNet model with input channels in the RGB format which needs to be reversed:
+5. Launch model conversion for a Caffe AlexNet model with input channels in the RGB format which needs to be reversed:

    .. tab-set::

-       .. tab-item:: MO command line tool
+       .. tab-item:: mo CLI tool
           :sync: cli-tool

           .. code-block:: sh

              mo --input_model alexnet.caffemodel --reverse_input_channels

-       .. tab-item:: MO Python API
+       .. tab-item:: mo Python API
           :sync: mo-python-api

           .. code-block:: python